Buff bodies and fit forms.

 You want to give website visitors a positive experience and not frustrate them.

 You’d think a supplements website with all of the above functionality will set you back the price of this high end watch (that’s probably far far far above your budget).

-You can keep posting to Facebook and Instagram and wallow in the likes and shares.
+You could keep posting to Facebook and Instagram and wallow in the likes and shares.

 You could also keep using that static old website that just sits there like a second hand treadmill on Gumtree.

-Or you could book a consultation, get yourself a Bay Marketing Co website that’s geared towards helping you get more visitors, more leads and more sales.
+Or you could book a consultation and get yourself a website that’s geared towards helping you get more visitors, more leads and more sales.